This week I´m checking in from Miami, FL.

 12. Fishing, hiking and other extreme sports equipment.
 Its not the price here, its that these type of specialty items are simply hard to find in Ecuador.
 Best to bring.

 13. Security equipment.
-Systems like security cameras and other specialty home or personal security equipment are best brought from the USA.
+Systems like security cameras and other specialty home or personal security equipment are best brought from the Security Info.

 14. Baking equipment.
 Specialty items like cookie-cutter molds, mixers and other items related to baking can be non-existent or far more expensive in Ecuador.